The desire of managers to create

 [2] Autonomy understood in the Kantian sense.

-Dr. Stefan Barth has published another article in the t2informatik Blog:
+Dr. Stefan Barth has published two more articles in the t2informatik Blog:

 t2informatik Blog: Away with the budgets